k4u5h4L/FinalVinyl/README.md

 ### Note:

--   This project will be moved to TypeScript soon.
-So please wait if you are going to make changes or work on it.
 - This project is made for educational purposes only.
 - This is not a real and commercial site.
 - Please do not use it for commercial purposes.